-- Auxiliary Partial Orthotopic Liver Transplantation (APOLT) – This type of transplant is also called partial or split liver transplantation.
-In APOLT, surgeons remove a part of the diseased native liver and attach a partial donor liver to it.
-This donated portion of the liver supports the patient during recovery by eliminating toxins and preventing brain injury.
+- Auxiliary Partial Orthotopic Liver Transplantation (APOLT) – In APOLT, surgeons remove a part of the diseased native liver and attach a partial donor liver to it.
+This donated portion of the liver supports the patient during recovery of native liver.

 Liver Transplantation Surgery in India

 The Transplantation of Human Organs Act was passed in India in 1994 to regulate organ transplantation in the country.
 The first successful Deceased Donor Liver Transplant (DDLT) and the Living Donor Liver Transplant (LDLT) were performed in 1998.
 Interestingly, the Act also allows foreigners to undergo a liver transplant in India, provided there is no eligible Indian candidate for the deceased donor organ.

 Over the years, India has emerged as a regional centre for liver transplants (LT) in Southeast Asia.
 As per a research paper published in April 2016, it is estimated that 35% of living donor liver transplants are performed on patients from Burma, Nepal, Pakistan, Maldives, Sri Lanka, Africa and the Middle East.
 The liver transplant success rate in India is 90%-95%, at par with some of the best centres in the World.